 This past week Everytown for Gun Safety, a group advocating greater gun control, reported that in the 18 months since the massacre at the Sandy Hook Elementary School in Newtown, Connecticut, in December 2012, there have been 74 school shootings in our nation.
 The U.S. has now become the world leader in this category.
 And if we were to include all firearm-related incidents, we would find that more than 30,000 people in our nation die each year from these.

-WE THE PEOPLE: The season of hope
+WE THE PEOPLE: Kick corporate greed out of schools

 - More Opinion Headlines